InValidFire/box/README.md

 0. user will be shown all unique backups found on the file system.
 1. user can pick a backup to restore.
 2. user can choose to delete a backup upon restoration.

+## Testing

+This program utilizes `pytest` for testing, with `pytest-cov`, ensure you have them both installed:

+`pip install pytest pytest-cov`

+To run all tests in the tests directory, run the following command in the repo root directory.

+`pytest --cov=yabu_cmd ./tests`

+If you'd like the report to be generated into an HTML document (for detailed information), run this command instead:

+`pytest --cov=yabu_cmd ./tests --cov-report=html`